stnguyen/vnTagger/README.md

 	./vnTagger.sh -t samples/1.tagged.txt

 Results of the test will be outputed to the standard console.
 Note that the test file need to be a plain text file in which syllables are separated by underscores, words are separated by spaces.

+## API for Developers

+The main class of the tagger is `vn.hus.nlp.tagger.VietnameseMaxentTagger`.
+This class provides three **instance methods** to tag text:

+1. Tag a text and return a tagged string:

+		public String tagText(String text)

+2. Tag an input text file and write the result to an output file, using an outputer:

+		public void tagFile(String inputFile, String outputFile, IOutputer outputer)

+3. Tag an input text file and write the result to an output file, using a default plain outputer.

+		public void tagFile(String inputFile, String outputFile)

+4. And a method for test a tagged file:

+		public void testFile(String filename)

 ## Tagset